TUFH2026

 Ageing Health Summit

-The Ageing Health Summit is a full-day hybrid event (in-person and online) taking place during the TUFH 2026 Conference at the University of the Philippines, Manila.
-The summit focuses on implementing the WHO Integrated Care for Older Persons (ICOPE) framework through practical and scalable approaches, particularly suited for low- and middle-income settings.
+The Ageing Health Summit is a hybrid event (in-person and online) taking place during the TUFH 2026 Conference at the University of the Philippines, Manila.
+The summit focuses Screening implementation of the WHO Integrated Care for Older Persons (ICOPE) framework through practical and scalable approaches, the art of social prescribing and culturally responsive communication particularly suited for low- and middle-income settings.

-Led by the WONCA Special Interest Group on Ageing and Health and The Network: TUFH’s Ageing Health Community of Practice, the summit brings together researchers, clinicians, community health workers, educators, students and policy leaders to explore integrated care models that support healthy ageing across diverse health systems.
+Led by the WONCA Special Interest Group on Ageing and Health and The Network: TUFH’s Ageing Health Community of Practice, the summit brings together researchers, clinicians, community health workers, educators, students and policy leaders.
+Regardless of your role, this workshop shifts your perspective from “What is the matter with this elderly patient?” to “What matters most to this older person?”
+This shift is the

 Date and Time